YourAdvalue: Measuring Advertising Price Dynamics without Bankrupting User Privacy: Related Work

-In \cite{CSync}, the authors used a heuristic mechanism to detect information exchanged between advertisers through CS.
-They concluded that 97\% of the users are exposed to CS at least once and that ad-related entities participate in more than 75\% of the overall synchronization.
-In~\cite{Papadopoulos:2018:ECM:3193111.3193117} the authors demonstrated how this technique may leak user's cookie IDs and browsing history to a snooping ISP even when user uses TLS and secure VPN services.
-By probing the top 12k Alexa sites they found 1 out of 13 websites exposing their visitors to these privacy leaks.

-Bashir \etal in~\cite{DiffusionofUserTrackingDataintheOnlineAdvertisingEcosystem}, studied the diffusion of user tracking caused by RTB-based programmatic ad-auctions.
+Bashir \etal in~\cite{bashir2018diffusion}, studied the diffusion of user tracking caused by RTB-based programmatic ad-auctions.
 Results of their study show that under specific assumptions, no less than~52 tracking companies can observe at least~91\% of an average user's browsing history.
 In~\cite{bashirtracing}, the same group tried to enhance the transparency in ad ecosystem with regards to information sharing, by developing a content agnostic methodology to detect client- and server- side flows of information between ad exchanges and leveraging retargeted ads.
-By using crawled data, they collected 35.4k ad impressions and identified 4 different kinds of information sharing behavior between ad exchanges.
+By using crawled data, they collected 35.4k ad impressions and identified 4 types of information sharing between ADXs.

-\cite{acquisti2013privacy} discusses the value of privacy after defining two concepts (i)~\emph{Willingness To Pay}: the monetary amount users are willing to pay to protect their privacy, and (ii)~\emph{Willingness To Accept}: the compensation that users are willing to accept for their privacy loss.
+In~\cite{acquisti2013privacy}, authors discuss the value of privacy after defining two concepts (i)~\emph{Willingness To Pay}: the monetary amount users are willing to pay to protect their privacy, and (ii)~\emph{Willingness To Accept}: the compensation that users are willing to accept for their privacy loss.
 Two user-studies~\cite{bigmac,staiano2014moneywalks} have measured how much users value their own offline and online personal data, and consequently how much they would sell them to advertisers.
-In~\cite{forSale}, the authors propose ``transactional'' privacy to allow users to decide what personal information can be released and receive compensation from selling them.
+In~\cite{forSale}, they propose ``transactional'' privacy to allow users to decide what personal information can be released and receive compensation from selling them.
+In \cite{header_bidding}, authors measure the prevalence, pricing dynamics and characteristics of a different type of programmatic ad-buying namely header bidding.
+In \cite{hb_userStudy} the authors conduct an analysis of the header bidding advertising ecosystem using a set of real users.
+Header Bidding is a relatively newly introduced ad-buying protocol which gains popularity among advertisers.
+In our present study, we focus on the widely used RTB protocol namely \emph{waterfalling}, since it is more mature and commonly accepted among all publishers.
+In~\cite{adconcerns3}, authors measured how much value online publishers derive from behavioral ad targeting.
+Their results show that publishers make just 4\% more revenue when including trackers in their websites.